taichi-dev/taichi_benchmark/mpm/README.md

 here](https://github.com/taichi-dev/taichi/blob/master/python/taichi/examples/simulation/mpm3d.py)
 and the [CUDA implementation here](https://github.com/Aisk1436/mpm3d).

-For example, the <em>Particle to Grid</em>
+The MPM application consists of four kernels: Reset, Particle to Grid (P2G), Update Grid, and Grid to Particle (G2P).
+In CUDA implementation, each of these is mapped to a CUDA kernel.
+In Taichi implementation, each of these kernel is mapped to an outermost for-loop within a Taichi kernel (the Mega-Kernel).
-function is realized by an outermost for-loop within a Taichi kernel.
+Instead of explicitly mapping the problem size to each GPU thread as in CUDA code,
-Instead of explicitly mapping the problem size to each GPU thread as in CUDA, Taichi automatically parallelizes the outermost for-loop.
+Taichi automatically parallelizes the outermost for-loops.
 Consequently, the code is more concise and easier to read.

 ## Evaluation